 Malaysia’s aspirations to become a hub for energy and chip manufacturing are ambitious but achievable.
-By leveraging its existing strengths and implementing forward-thinking policies, the country is positioning itself as a vital player in two of the most critical industries of the future.
+By leveraging its existing strengths and implementing forward-thinking policies, the country is positioning itself as a vital player.

 Image courtesy of progressturesolar